-A 1:1:6 (mortar designation iii/compressive strength class M4 is adequate for most facing brick locations.
+A 1:1:6 (mortar designation iii/ compressive strength class M4) is adequate for most facing brick locations.
 Lime enhanced mortars have more capacity to absorb small degrees of movement and are recommended.
-This mortar designation allows the location of movement joint centres to be at 7.5 - 9.0 metre centres or greater depending on openings and other factors.
+This mortar designation allows the location of movement joint centres to be at 7.5 - 9.0 metres or greater depending on openings and other factors.

-Higher strength mortars i.e. 1:1⁄2:4-41⁄2, class M6, should be used with Engineering Quality bricks, including sulphate resisting properties for Class 3 conditions.
+Higher strength mortars i.e 1:1⁄2:4-41⁄2 (mortar designation ii, strength class M6) can be used in conjunction with facing bricks, where exposure and conditions dictate.